What things not to pack when moving: List of non-allowables

 Pets

 Your pets are more than just animals — they’re part of your family, the ones who greet you with joy when you come home, and your faithful companions.
-When it comes to moving, you can’t exactly pack them in bubble wrap and place them in a box.
+When it comes to moving, you can’t exactly pack them in bubble wrap and place them in a box, even with professional packing services.

 Unfortunately, professional movers won’t move pets.
 It’s not because they don’t like animals or anything.
 On the contrary, it’s for the safety and comfort of your pets.
 Imagine being stuck in a moving van for hours, surrounded by boxes — not very pleasant.